In 2005, the John F. Kennedy School started a violin project under the direction of Esther Freymadl (JFKS High School German and Music teacher):

 Schedule: Click here for the latest schedule of classes offered.

 Language of instruction: The classes are held in German.

-To apply for the JFKS Suzuki Program for your Entrance Class child for 2019/20, please print out the following PDF application form, and leave the completed application in Ms. Freymadl’s mailbox in the High School Teachers Lounge as soon as possible:
+To apply for the JFKS Suzuki Program for your Entrance Class child for 2020/21, please print and follow the instructions in the following PDF application form to submit your application.

 Instructor: Esther Freymadl (email@example.com)